jhpyle/docassemble/_docs/interviews.md

 [YAML] interprets lines of text and figures out whether you are talking about a list or a dictionary depending on what punctuation you use.
 If it sees a hyphen, it thinks you are talking about a list.
-If it sees a color, it things you are talking about a dictionary.
+If it sees a color, it thinks you are talking about a dictionary.

 Lists and dictionaries can be combined.
 You can have a dictionary of lists and a list of dictionaries.
 If I wanted to express the to-do